standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 copy of it in the room, the typed copy; I always tear up manuscript; and it was cleared away with the other things.
-And re-writing it has meant re-working {93}at it.
+And re-writing it has meant re-working at it.
 You must make the best of it.
 I find I don’t take up writing again so easily.
 My best went into that early thing.
 Well, I have told my tale.
 That is the better thing, there where it is.
 Not that